Conflict Avoidance in Social Navigation -- a Survey: Models

 \subsection{Psychology and Human-Inspired Models}

 The contributions discussed so far have focused on multiagent or multi-robot navigation systems that have been adapted to accommodate human pedestrians.
-A different approach starts with the modelling of human behavior, which then leverages these models for improving robot navigation.
-One highly cited paper empirically evaluates human behavior in situations of obstacle avoidance \citep{cutting1995we}.
-Their work investigates the relation between object avoidance and finding one's aimpoint in a series of human studies.
-Their results are summarized in a decision-tree to facilitate reasoning about collision detection with other objects (static or moving) and defined the concept of Gaze-Movement Angle (GMA) --- the angle between one's gaze and one's direction of movement --- which can be used to estimate where a collision might occur.
-As a different way to estimate the expected collision point, \citet{carel1961visual} defined $\tau$ to be the time to bypass a dynamic obstacle (human or not). \citet{moussaid2011simple} use $\tau$ to heuristically plan how to navigate in a way that avoids collisions. \citet{park2013collision} claim that GMA-based collision prediction has several advantages over the time-to-contact ($\tau$) approach.
+A different approach starts with the modeling of human behavior, which then leverages these models for improving robot navigation. \citet{cutting1995we}$^{R2,R3}$ empirically evaluates human behavior in situations of obstacle avoidance.
+Their work investigates the relationship between object avoidance and finding one's aimpoint in a series of human studies.
+Their results are summarized as a decision-tree to facilitate reasoning about collision detection with other objects (static or moving) and Gaze-Movement Angle (GMA); the angle between one's gaze and one's direction of movement.
+Their model can be used to estimate where a collision might occur.
+As a different way to estimate an expected collision point, \citet{carel1961visual} defined $\tau$ to be the time to bypass a dynamic obstacle (human or not). \citet{moussaid2011simple} use $\tau$ to heuristically plan how to navigate in a way that avoids collisions. \citet{park2013collision} claim that GMA-based collision prediction has several advantages over the time-to-contact ($\tau$) approach.
 It is more robust to variations in the speed and the path of the other pedestrian.
 It also does not assume either constant speed or a linear path, so the accuracy of the prediction is not affected by these variations. \citet{kitazawa2010pedestrian} investigate the Information Process Space (IPS) of a navigating person when walking in a hallway in the presence of static objects and other pedestrians.
 In this work, they identify the area that the observing pedestrian considers as the one in which a collision with another pedestrian could occur in a short time (see Figure~\ref{fig:IPS}).
-For example, \citet{park2013collision} propose a collision avoidance behavior model that is based on their empirical results about IPS to generate more human-like collision avoidance behaviors.
+In an extension of this work, \citet{park2013collision} propose a collision avoidance behavior model that is based on their empirical results about IPS to generate more human-like collision avoidance behaviors.